-In 1993, after two decades of organized disc golf, the time was right to create something that would honor those select few men and women that had dedicated so much of their lives to the development and growth of the sport.
-Following the guidelines that so many other great sports and organizations had already put in place, The Disc Golf Hall Of Fame was developed.
+In 1993, after two decades of organized disc golf, the time was right to create something that would honor those select few men and women who dedicated so much of their lives to the development and growth of the sport.
+Following the guidelines that so many other great sports and organizations had already put in place, the Disc Golf Hall Of Fame began.

-The first round of inductees were nominated in 1993, forever immortalizing their significance and importance to the game of disc golf.
-The first member to be honored was, of course, the father of disc golf and founder of the PDGA, "Steady" Ed Headrick, PDGA #001 "Steady" Ed along with six others voted in for the official first class.
+The first class of inductees were nominated in 1993, forever immortalizing their significance and importance to the game of disc golf.
+The first member honored was, of course, the father of disc golf "Steady" Ed Headrick.
+"Steady" Ed along with six others were voted in for the inaugural class.

 The WDGHoF continues to elect outstanding contributors and competitors annually.
 Each year's class of inductees are nominated and elected by the members of the WDGHoF.
 Criteria for consideration as of 2022:

 -- Candidates must be at least 45 years old as of January 1st of the year of election.